SARMAC Regional Meeting Grant

 Please email Kim Wade at email@example.com for further information or if you have any queries.

 Individual members or groups of members are eligible to propose a Regional Meeting.
-Student members of SARMAC are not eligible to apply to host the regional meetings, but are encouraged to be involved in the implementation of and attendance at the meetings.
+Student members of SARMAC are not eligible to apply to host the regional meetings but are encouraged to be involved in the implementation of and attendance at the meetings.
 Only applications that do not coincide or conflict with the biennial SARMAC meetings will be considered eligible.
+Thus, the proposed regional meeting should fall within the 2020 calendar year, but proposals to host a meeting in early in 2021 will also be considered if there are exceptional circumstances (e.g., to accommodate the availability of guest speakers).

 Eligible costs include any items deemed essential for the planning and implementation of the meeting, including, but not limited to: advertisements for the meeting, travel and accommodation costs for attendees (with consideration for reducing costs for student attendees), room hire, refreshments, AV equipment and support, etc. All costs must be justified in the Budget section of the application form.

-- Benefit: How would the Regional Meeting benefit SARMAC members, with an emphasis on early-career and student members?
-How will the meeting attract new people to SARMAC?
+Benefit: How would the Regional Meeting benefit SARMAC members, with an emphasis on early-career and student members?
+How will the meeting attract new people to SARMAC, or promote SARMAC to non-members?
+How will the meeting enhance collaboration and cooperation between basic and applied researchers in memory and cognition?

-- Applicability: How well does the proposed meeting fit within the scope of Applied Memory and Cognition?
+Applicability: How well does the proposed meeting fit within the scope of Applied Memory and Cognition?
+Does it have a clear focus / goal(s) that fits with SARMAC’s broad mission?